 I vaguely recalled that, I signed up for a player card at the hotel during my previous visit in order to get a discount breakfast, and with the player card I received one raffle ticket that I filled out and put into a dropbox.
 It was totally unexpected that I won a prize with this one raffle ticket.

-After a few rounds of emails and phone calls, I confirm that it wasn't a scam, and booked the trip during the university Spring Break in March 2014.
+After a few rounds of emails and phone calls, I confirmed that it wasn't a scam, and booked the trip during the university Spring Break in March 2014.
 Upon arrival at the hotel, I received one of the better rooms that contains a king-sized bed and a flatscreen television.
 Then, I was escorted to the "VIP service" room of the casino.
 Upon hearing that I won the prize with only one raffle ticket, the manager told me that I was "incredibly lucky" because many people did not win even if they deposited hundreds of tickets after spending many hours playing slots.

 The prize was paid in seven $100 bills, with the rest being held for tax.
 I was freaking out when I was handed the cash, because this was only the second time I handled so much money (the first time being when I initially arrived in Tucson).
 I immediately found a taxi, paid $5 of tips to the cabbie for a safe transport to the bank, and deposited the money into an ATM.